Parasport at the Nordic Ski World Cup: a trail for everyone

 Another novelty: the same prize money for cross -country skiers

 Arrived in Trondheim, the para athletes are not just about sport.
 But also about participation, visibility, equality.
-For a World Cup victory, you will receive 60,000 Norwegian crown prize money (around 5100 euros), such as your Olympic colleagues, which corresponds to the inclusion idea of this World Cup.
+You will receive 60,000 Norwegian crowns (around 5100 euros) for a World Cup victory, a record prize money, as the FIS Ski World Association explains.
 The national coach recognizes these efforts.
 The associations and the FIS, he said, “are very hard -working”, a lot is done for the Parasport that there are full -time employees for the division.
 But he also sees the difficulties: At the moment, parasport “cannot cause so many returns” because the media presence is manageable.
 And you notice that “that the FIS is a super tanker whose maneuverability is limited.
 This is simply a multi-snow sports association ”.
 In the biathlon association, he had the feeling that “things are put on the track faster”.

 The situation is similar to Kathrin Marchand, the former Olympic carer, who, after a stroke, qualified for the Paralympics in Paris and only seriously began cross -country training in autumn.
 In rowing, she says, the athletes, para or not, all competitions for years, including the World Cup.
 This inclusion is also available in canoe.
 “For me,” says Marchand, “it is only new that this is new in skiing.”